Helperbird/website/src/pages/help/how-to-extract-text-from-any-image-pdf-or-website.md

 ---
 layout: templates/help.html
-title: How to extract text from any image pdf or website - Helperbird
+title: How to extract text from any image pdf or website
 description:
   Learn how to extract text from any image pdf or website with Helperbirds chrome, firefox, and edge extensions.